sroylee/Fake_News_Model_Zoo/README.md

 4. Convert all string content in 'news' category in to lower case string.

 5. Check for dataset quality before creating .csv file ( Remove the entry contains missing values ).

+6. Using StratifiedKFold methods to compute estimate confidence level for real world data.

+7. A data pre-processing work flow helper function is built to orginaize all above steps into one function call.

 ##### Reason for pre-processing